How to make WhatsApp opt-ins for businesses [GDPR info]

 1. Set a single opt-in trigger message

 When a customer taps your wa.me link on their phone, or scans a QR code, a WhatsApp chat will open.
 A message will be prefilled with this text.
-The customer then needs to send this to you to start the automated, GDPR-compliant WhatsApp flow.
+The customer then needs to send this to you to start the automated WhatsApp double opt-in flow.

-Tap on a wa.me link and you get a screen like this.
-Tap on the button and the WhatsApp chat with Jack Wolfskin with open.
-Send the prefilled message in the WhatsApp chat and that will start the opt-in flow.
+When customers tap on a wa.me link, they will see a screen like this.
+They then tap on the button and a WhatsApp chat with Jack Wolfskin will open with the above text (Jetzt absenden...) prefilled in a WhatsApp message.
+Customers then tap send in the WhatsApp chat and that will automatically trigger the next part of the opt-in flow.

-In the charles platform, you can choose to trigger this message with those exact words, or just some of these words.
+In Journeys, you can choose to trigger this message with those exact words, or just some of these words.

-Be careful to keep trigger messages different for each flow so you don't trigger more than 1 flow with the same words (in charles you get an error message if you do this).
+Be careful to keep trigger messages different for each flow so you don't trigger more than 1 flow with the same words (in Journeys you'll get an error message if you do this).

 2. Add automated double opt-in message

-The message above will trigger your GDPR-compliant WhatsApp "double opt-in" message.
+The message above will trigger your WhatsApp "double opt-in" message.

 Keep it short and clear and honest, like: "Please confirm you want to hear from us in WhatsApp."
 Then add "YES" and "NO" buttons, ideally in capital letters for easy reading.

-typie-chatTypie's tip: make sure the YES button is on the right and NO on the left.
+Typie tip: put the YES button is on the right and NO on the left.
 YES tends to be nearer people's thumbs and easier to press :)

 leevje says: "Hey {name}, welcome to our WhatsApp news!
 Want to be the first to hear our about exclusive offers and a 10% welcome discount.
 Tap "Yes, I'm in"